The ASAM Treatment of Opioid Use Disorder Course

 Kristin Smith graduated from St. John Fisher’s FNP/DNP program in May 2013.
 She is a staff clinician and the Program Director of a Nurse Practitioner (NP) Residency Program at Highland Family Medicine, where she provides Medication Assisted Treatment (MATx) in both dedicated suboxone clinics as well as integrated primary care settings.
 Dr. Smith is also a certified American Academy of HIV Medicine Specialist with experience providing HIV care and Pre/Post-Exposure prophylaxis.
 Prior to transitioning to her current role, she served as the Clinical Director of an Opioid Overdose Prevention Program, where she became passionate about harm reduction while providing community training on Naloxone, teaching safe injection practices, and providing needle exchange services in collaboration with a team of individuals through Trillium Health.

 Dr. Deanna Wilson is an Assistant Professor of Medicine and Pediatrics at the University of Pittsburgh School of Medicine.
 She received her MD from Yale University School of Medicine and trained in internal medicine and pediatrics at the Johns Hopkins University School of Medicine.
-She also completed additional subspecialty training in both adolescent and addiction medicine at Johns Hopkins.
+She completed additional subspecialty training in both adolescent and addiction medicine also at Johns Hopkins.
+She currently sees patients at UPMC’s Center for Opioid Recovery, a Pennsylvania Center of Excellence.
+She provides inpatient addiction medicine consultation to patients hospitalized at UPMC Presbyterian Hospital and is Medical Director for the Center for Adolescent and Young Adult Recovery and Empowerment.
+She has expertise in integrating harm reduction, substance use treatment, and primary care into clinical practice.

 CME, CE, CEU and Other Credit Types